-If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school.
-Distances are measured on a straight line basis from the address point of the child’s home address to the address point of the school using Northamptonshire County Council's geographical information system.
+If the PAN is exceeded within any criterion, priority will be given to those who live closest to the school.
+Distances are measured on a straight line basis from the address point of the child’s home address to the address point of the school using a geographical information system.

 If two or more applications cannot otherwise be separated and there is only one place available, a random allocation process will be used to determine who should be allocated the place.

 A sibling is defined as a child’s brother or sister.
 A sibling must be living at the same permanent home address and as part of the same family unit (one or two parents plus children) to qualify under this criterion.
 For school admissions purposes, the term sibling includes:

 - children living in the same family unit, even if they are not biological brothers and sisters – for example when the parents are not married/in a civil relationship

 Cousins are not regarded as siblings.

 Defined area (also known as linked or designated area or village)

 The defined area for the school is Boughton.